vgratian/CS-121-Data-Structures/Readme.md

 ***Rate Professor:***
-An application that allows student to rate their professors.
+An application that allows students to rate their professors.

 ***User Cases:***
 Registration:
   1. Select your university
   2. Enter email